top of page

 Nottinghamshire

 The Owthorpe Historic Landscape Study focuses on ten fields to the north of the village.
-The stories that are emerging, five appendices into the study, relate to three distinct periods in time.
+The stories that are emerging, eight appendices into the study, relate to three distinct periods in time.

 The first one is Romano-British, as it leads us down the hill from St Margaret’s church towards a spring-fed pond, through the small, wooded area and into the next field.
 The second one is of a group of Knights Hospitallers, who resided here in a large walled enclosure during the 13th and mid-14th century.
 Finally, and not surprisingly, it is the story of the landscape that was once home to Parliamentarian John Hutchinson and his wife, Lucy.